simonmichael/hledger/hledger/doc/commands.m4.md

 in the style of the register command.
 Helps ledger-autosync detect already-seen transactions when importing.

+## rewrite
+Print all transactions, adding custom postings to the matched ones.

 ## stats
 Show some journal statistics.